networking/init-cms-sandbox/README.md

 Now you should be up and running.

+The installer also executes assetic, which gets your assetic assets organised by doing an assetic dump (we use less so please check you have it setup already)

+    app/console assetic:dump

 Maybe you have to install less, if you do not have it already.
 On OS X get homebrew, get node, get less

     brew install npm
     sudo npm install less --global

-This lets get our assetic assets organised by doing an assetic dump (we use less so please check you have it setup already)

-    app/console assetic:dump

 4) Login to the admin area